 How To Make Perfect Bengali Luchi recipe?

-Tips 1: A Perfect Moyan – Bengali luchi must have a perfect Moyan/Moyen.
-In Bengali, the word Moyan/moyen means nicely rubbing maida with ghee or oil before adding water for making luchi and porota bread dough.
-A good moyan never allows luchi to soak much oil but rather makes this bengali bread soft & fluffy.
+Tips 1: A Perfect Moyan – Luchi must have a perfect Moyan/Moyen.
+In Bengali, the word Moyan/moyen means nicely rubbing maida with ghee or oil before adding water for making any deep fried bread dough.
+A good moyan never allows luchi to soak much oil but rather makes this bread soft & fluffy.
 But luchi gets hard if less moyan is used, whereas if moyan is more, makes this bread super flaky.
-That super flaky luchi is called khasta luchi in Bengali cuisine.
-So moyan is very important for making it perfect.
+That super flaky luchi is called khasta luchi in Bengali language.
+So moyan is very important for making a perfect deep fried bread.

 Tips 2: Prepare A Soft Dough – Luchi dough must be soft but not too soft dough that you can not roll it properly.
 To contain that softness a little bit of sugar is mixed with flour before kneading.
 Maida & water proportion must be perfect, that perfection comes with experience.